dmuy/ctxmenu/README.md

   action: function(el, evt){},  // Performed when clicking then menu item: el (element), evt (click event)
   subs: [],                     // Array of menu objects which serves as sub menu
-  divider: true                 // Use this only when you want to add a divider }
+  divider: true                 // Use this only when you want to add a divider
+  disable: false                // Determines if menu item is disabled: default value is false, you can also use a function which returns a boolean value
+}
 ```
 ## Configurations